6thfdwp/learning-thoughts/notes/Algorithm.md

 # Queue will use two pointers to track, as it needs to do op from two ends
 ```
+The stack is useful when doing backtrack in the recursion.
+You put the temporary result in the stack, when current level of recursion finishes or fails (not meet the requirement), pop one item from stack, go back to previous level.
+So every level of call stack will have right state associated.

+Another use of stack is to change recursive procedure to iteration. e.g BST in (pre) order traversal.
+Stack can used to store the nodes that need to be processed later.
+Like in-order traversal, we push nodes until reach to left-most leaf node, and pop one to continue.

+Queue is most commonly used in BFS, For each node, keep adding adjacent items to the queue

 **Priority Queue**
 `heap` is one of efficient implementation for PQ, use an array to maintain partial order.
-One item dominates its children by having the smaller(min heap) than they do or bigger keys (max heap).
+One item dominates its children by having the smaller key (min heap) than itself or bigger key (max heap).
 ```sh
           5
         /   \